luckyman2123/paho.mqtt.c/README.md

 MQTT_SSL_HOSTNAME | localhost | Hostname of a test SSL MQTT broker to use PAHO_BUILD_DEB_PACKAGE | FALSE | Build debian package

 Using these variables CMake can be used to generate your Ninja or Make files.
-Using CMake, building out-of-source is the default.
+Using CMake, building out-of-source[^在源码外编译] is the default.
 Therefore it is recommended to invoke all build commands inside your chosen build directory but outside of the source tree.

 An example build session targeting the build platform could look like this: